ryanmccartney/ffmpeg-docker/docs/pages/vmaf/index.md

 [VMAF](https://github.com/Netflix/vmaf) - Video Multi-Method Assessment Fusion is a [Netflix](https://github.com/Netflix) Open Source project for evaluating the quality of video files.

-FFMPEG-Docker provides build instructions for VMAF by default, and exposes an API endpoint for processing files with VMAF and generating results.
+FFmpeg-Docker provides build instructions for VMAF by default, and exposes an API endpoint for processing files with VMAF and generating results.

 Media files can be processes relative to the `media` directory and result exported to a `MY-VMAF-TEST.json` file.

 ## Endpoints

-* `api/vmaf`
+-   `api/vmaf`

 ## Running a VMAF test